-This is the biggest concept to understand when trying to trade for a living, especially if you want to sell options.
-Selling call options and put options are inherently risky, because the max profit is always defined and the max loss is usually undefined and substantial.
+In general, this is the biggest concept to understand when trying to trade for a living, especially if you want to sell options.
+Selling call options and put options are inherently risky strategies, because the max profit is always defined and the max loss is usually undefined and substantial.

 As a trader, if you have more capital to begin with, it will enable you to take on less overall risk and generate better returns.

-For example, if we had a $5,000 portfolio, and wanted to sell options for a living, it would be almost impossible.
-The keyword is “almost” because there is always the element of luck and unpredictability.
-Maybe the next 30 trading weeks of SPX will see 25 consecutive weekly gains and selling put credit spreads would be the way to go.
+For example, if we had a $5,000 portfolio, and wanted to sell options and “make a living,” it would be almost impossible.
+Of course, the keyword is “almost” because there is always the element of luck and unpredictability.
+Maybe in the next 30 trading weeks the S&P 500 will see 25 consecutive weekly gains and selling put credit spreads would yield highly outsized returns on a small account.

 That is it.
 It’s tough to make blanket statements like “timing the market is impossible,” because there unequivocally are traders who have proven that their timing is impeccable and dramatically better than other market participants.

 The anonymous Japanese daytrader, CIS, is one such example.
-For the rest of us, who don’t overindulge on carrots and sit in front of a computer 24/7, what can we do?
-Knowing that there are two certainties in the market, it makes seling options an attractive choice.
+He has made hundreds of millions of dollars from very humble beginnings, so regardless of what anybody says, trading for a living is very much possible, it just may not be that plausible.
+Anyway, for the rest of us, who don’t overindulge on carrots and sit in front of a computer 24/7, what can we do?
+Knowing that there are two certainties in the market, it makes selling options a very attractive strategy.

 Selling Options for a Living